KTH/devops-course/contributions/executable-tutorial/gatien-ddnadjar/README.md

 ## Description

-We plan on creating an executuble tutorial that teaches the user how to setup a discord bot thanks to discord.py librairy.
+We plan on creating an executable tutorial that teaches the user how to setup a discord bot thanks to discord.py librairy.
 We'll explain how to add commands and give roles when a new user joins.